Specimen Collection & Submission Protocol

 Accurate laboratory results depend on proper specimen collection, handling, and submission.
 The following guidelines are provided to ensure that specimens are collected and preserved correctly prior to submission to the laboratory.

-Before You Submit a Specimen
+Before You Submit

 • Use the correct collection container for the requested test.